renaissance-publishing/renaissance/content/chapters/14-magic-powers-and-luck.md

 |
 |Fire is in the party, and his player asks the GM if he can simply develop a magical spell to teleport the troublesome noble straight into the sun from here.
 |
-|The GM has a number of options, probably the best of which is to say "no."
+|While the GM has a number of options, the best one is to just say "no."
 |While there are teleporting spells, all of them have the *caster* teleport to a destination, and optionally bring something with them; *none* of them allow you to teleport something to you, and *certainly* none of them allow you to teleport an object at Remote Location A to Remote Location B.
 |So, it's reasonable to assume that no-one knows how to do that.
-|
 |(Equally, the distance from the campaign's starting-point in the Dragonshire to the target in Certa is much further than any teleporting magic besides the Kairnes has ever gone — never mind the distance to the *sun*.)
 |
-|If she wants to be a little more subtle, she might simply tell him that, yes, he can do that, but it's going to take *six months*, and the spellcraft check will be made at a -30 penalty — essentially, "sure, but the rest of the party can probably just complete the quest before you're done."
+|If she wants to be a little more subtle, she might simply tell him that, yes, he can do that, but it's going to take *six months*, and he'll need to make a spellcraft check at a -30 penalty; the rest of the party can probably just complete the quest before he's done, if he succeeds at all.
-|But, if Fire is determined to be a jerk, he can get around this by spending a Luck Point to remove the negative modifier.
-|At that point, he may as well rush the job down to six weeks — about a 75% reduction — since he's removing all his penalties anyway.
 |
+|If Fire is determined to be a jerk, he can still get around this, though; he can rush the job, reducing the timeframe by 75% (about six weeks) for a -30 penalty, and then spend a luck point to remove all the penalties for the spellcraft check.
+|
 |If the GM wants to provide a little extra discouragement, she might declare that a "numinous thread of magic" will arc from where Fire is to the Noble he's targeting, which will make it immediately obvious to Certan mages who is responsible for banishing their noble into the sky.
 |Or, if she wants to go the other way, she might declare that there's no way for Fire to prove that *he* killed the noble, and so the party won't be able to claim the purse.
 |
-|A third option is to place some restrictions on what his spell can do.
+|A third, slightly more interesting option is place some restrictions on Fire's spell.
-|Sure, he can teleport the noble to his death, but not *from here*; it'll need to be applied to the target directly.
+|Sure, he can teleport the noble to his death, but not *from here*; the spell will need to be applied to the target directly.
-|Essentially, Fire will have to create the spell, and then bind it to himself, so that he carries the magical energy around in a suspended state; he'll need to sneak up to his target and physically touch them to trigger it.
+|Essentially, Fire will have to create the spell and then bind it to himself, so that he carries the magical energy around in a suspended state; he'll then need to sneak up to his target and physically touch them to trigger it.
 |This way, Fire still gets his spell, but the structure of the campaign remains intact.
 |The GM can also make this trickier by declaring that the spell is visible in Mage-Sight while it's bound to Fire, which will make sneaking harder for him; she might also declare that he can't use his normal teleporting powers while carrying the spell — he'll risk destabilizing it and teleporting *himself* to his death if he does.
-|

 ## Designing and Using Powers